Derposoft/multimodal-algorithm/README.md

 The training container is based off of the AWS mxnet training toolkit image, found here: https://github.com/aws/sagemaker-mxnet-training-toolkit

-For more information, please see the attached full-length readme "Multimodal Data Algorithm.docx" (coming soon).
+For more information, please see the attached full-length readme "Multimodal Data Algorithm.pdf".